How to use these materials

 Read from a picture book.
 If none is available in the children’s mother tongue, invite a parent to retell the story in their own language.

 OR invite someone from the children’s community to tell an appropriate story.
-Screen the story first.
+Listen to the story ahead of time to make sure it is suitable.

 OR tell a story that fits the children’s local situation.
 (First think of your goal.
 Is it to bring attention to something specific, such as knowing how to behave in the family when visitors come?
 Then make up a story which connects with the local culture.)

-Again, Activities, Story time, and Handwork are suggestions.
+Again, Activities, Story time and Craft time are suggestions.
 Do what works for your group, in the order that works best in your situation.

 We would love to hear about and learn from your experiences.
-Please consider sending us feedback, posting comments, or sending questions: email@example.com
+Please consider sending us feedback, posting comments, or sending questions to: email@example.com.